NakosV/University-Machine-Learning-Projects-Catalog/README.md

-# University-Machine-Learning-Projects-Catalog
+# University Machine Learning Projects Catalog
-A simple repository that will act as the main hub for the various assignments that I have completed  for my university
+Welcome to this repository.
+It will act as the main hub for all the assignments that i have completed for a Machine Learning course I took

+## Projects
+### 1. A Brand Classifier that works on videos of traffic and utilizes the YOLOv8n and the ResNet-50 models in conjuction. **[You can click here to see it](https://github.com/NakosV/Car-Brand-Classification-Through-Video)** if you are interested